abenav4/vault-site/content/index.md

 title: welcome to my website 👋🏿🩵
 ---

-Hi there, I'm a software engineer from Toronto, Canada 🇨🇦
+Hi there, I'm a developer and writer from Toronto, Canada 🇨🇦

 I graduated from the University of Toronto with a bachelor's degree in Computer Science.

-I've been lucky enough to have completed a variety of internships in Software Engineering!
-I've interned previously at [[Ceridian]], [[Questrade]], [[Basis Technologies]] and the [[Government of Canada 🇨🇦]].
-I'm always looking for new and exciting opportunities!
+I'm currently working as a developer at [[Ceridian]].
+During my undergraduate years, I had the privilege of interning at [[Questrade]], [[Basis Technologies]] and the [[Government of Canada 🇨🇦]].

-Thanks for visiting my site!
-Feel free to check out some of the projects I've been working on, or get in touch through any preferred channels!
+Thank you for visiting my site!
+Feel free to check out some of the projects I've been working on or get in touch with me.

 ---

-Want to say hi?
-Let's chat at one of the following links!

 [GitHub](https://github.com/abenav4) [LinkedIn](https://www.linkedin.com/in/abenav) [Email](mailto:abenav123[at]gmail.com)